Tell Me More: Coffee with Chris Yip is the official podcast of U of T Engineering.

 Message From the Registrar

-As the Fall Term of your university studies approaches, we hope you, your family and friends are healthy and well.
-I’d like to take this opportunity to say congratulations on becoming a part of the U of T Engineering community.
+As the first Fall Term of your university studies approaches, we hope you, your family and friends are healthy and doing well.
+I’d like to take this opportunity to say congratulations on becoming a part of the U of T Engineering community!

 - Providing guidance on academic rules and regulations